brianritchie1312/icat.ansible/README.md

 Role Variables
 -------------

--See config.yml and .yml files in 'defaults/'
+See config.yml and .yml files in 'defaults/'

 How to use
 ----------